 MANNA LAB

-Welcome to the Home of Experimental Nanophotonics Research at ISU!
+Welcome to the Home of Nanophotonics Research at ISU!

 Image of Dr. Manna working with students

 Our research is at the nexus of nanotechnology and optics!
-We use light to excite single nanostructures (a few tens of nano-meters in dimensions!); and probe their interactions with light using optical spectroscopy.
-Currently, we are looking into the possibility of enhancement and control of "magnetic" light-matter interactions in high-index dielectric nanoparticles, metamaterials, rare earth ions, etc. For more details, see RESEARCH.
+We use light to excite materials with different dimensions (nanometer scale to bulk films) and probe their interactions with light using optical spectroscopy.
+Currently, we are looking into the possibility of enhancement and control of "magnetic" light-matter interactions in high-index dielectric nanoparticles (silicon), metamaterials, rare earth ions, etc. For more details, see RESEARCH.

 Another area we recently started exploring is Biophotonics!
-We are currently working on developing a Total Internal Reflection Fluorescence (TIRF) microscope for imaging apical cell surface to understand intraflagellar (IFT) transport in cilia, in collaboration with Engelke Lab and Kim Lab at ISU.
+We have developed a superresolution Total Internal Reflection Fluorescence (TIRF) microscope for imaging apical cell surfaces to understand intraflagellar (IFT) transport in cilia, in collaboration with Engelke Lab and Kim Lab at ISU.

 RECENT HIGHLIGHTS: